MNLKuzmin/SkinCancerDetection/Reproducibility.md

 ### Environment:

-The requirements for the environment are listed in a separate document, available at the following [link](./environment.yml) -- run conda env export environment.yml in the terminal and that creates the file
+The requirements for the environment are listed in a separate document, available at the following [link](./environment.yml).

 For the project in Google Colab to run it was necessary to install a few packages, those are included in the very first cell of code in the Colab Project.